Intro

 Insurance and other fees

-So this can be a tricky one.
-If this is your first time renting a car in Costa Rica, we recommend getting whatever insurance you are comfortable with.
+You cannot rent a car in Costa Rica without insurance.
+So… this can be a tricky one.
+If it’s your first time renting a car in Costa Rica, we recommend getting whatever insurance you are comfortable with.
 The problem?
 Costa Rican insurance requirements are really confusing, and many companies use that to their advantage.

 First, there is government-required liability insurance that you cannot decline.
 For average vehicles, it’s about $15-$30/day on top of the base rental rate.
-This only covers damages to OTHER people and their property.
+In the event of an accident, this insurance only covers damages to OTHER people and their property.
 It does not protect you or your vehicle.
+It’s required and not often included in the advertised daily rate.
+The various companies have different names for this.
+Some of the most common are Liability Waiver (L.W.) or Liability Protection Insurance (L.P.I).

 Collision damage waiver

 Second, the collision damage waiver is insurance required(ish) by most companies, designed to protect your vehicle with a high deductible of between $1500-$3500.
-This coverage does NOT normally protect you from theft, negligence, or any other damage than a road accident.
+This coverage does NOT normally protect you from theft, negligence, or any damage other than a road accident.
 Depending on the vehicle, this protection ranges from around $20-$50/day on top of the base rental rate.
-I wrote it’s required(ish) because many companies will allow you to forgo this if your credit card provides PRIMARY international rental coverage.
+I wrote it’s required(ish) because many companies will allow you to decline this if your credit card provides PRIMARY international rental coverage.
 If they allow you to waive this, they will still place a substantial hold on your credit card to protect their vehicle.
 More on that below.
+Common names for this are Collison Damage Waiver (C.D.W.) or Loss Damage Waiver (L.D.W.).

-This optional coverage is pretty straightforward and it normally protects you from almost everything.
+This optional coverage is pretty straightforward, and it normally protects you from almost everything.
 Road accidents, theft, vandalism, etc., typically with a low or no deductible.
-This does NOT cover you for accidents from negligence like crossing a river you shouldn’t be.
+Remember, this does NOT cover you for accidents from negligence like crossing a river you shouldn’t be.
 Zero-liability coverage normally costs another $20-$50 on top of any other insurance.
 See how this can add up quickly?
+Common names for this are Limited Loss Waiver (L.L.W.), or Supplemental Protection Plan (S.P.P.).

 Using credit card insurance

 We usually decline all of the optional insurance because our Chase Sapphire Reserve and Capital One Venture X credit cards provide primary international rental coverage as a perk of the card.
 We have yet to need this primary coverage, but you never know where your adventure will take you.
-Companies that allow you to do this will require some proof of coverage from your credit card company.
-So if you’re using your credit card insurance (it has to be primary insurance), remember to take a screenshot or printout of your card benefits page, or you may be required to pay for their insurance.
+If you plan on using a travel card to decline this insurance, make sure to have a printout from your credit card company that includes the last 4 digits of the card number.
+They know what cards provide this benefit but they still may not let you decline coverage without a physical letter from your credit card company.
 Don’t miss our post on the benefits of a good travel credit card.

 Leaving customs in the Liberia Airport